maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-may-june-2020.rst

 ----------------------------------

-We've successfully submitted a patch to SysVinit upstream, which brings in better support for OpenRC and its internals on both Debian and Devuan.
+We've successfully submitted a patch to SysVinit upstream, which brings in better support for OpenRC and its internals to both Debian and Devuan.
 It has not yet propagated to Devuan, but it is expected to happen, of course.
 In Maemo Leste we already provide the patched version and maintain it ourselves until it is available in Devuan.
 The patch itself brings in proper OpenRC support in the